vegitoffen/Defect-Detection-in-Solar-Cells/README.md

 # Links

-The ELPV dataset and it's functions can be found at: https://github.com/zae-bayern/elpv-dataset\n The PVEL-AD dataset is not publically available, but you can request access to the dataset by following the instructions at: https://github.com/binyisu/PVEL-AD
+The ELPV dataset and it's functions can be found at: https://github.com/zae-bayern/elpv-dataset <br />
+The PVEL-AD dataset is not publically available, but you can request access to the dataset by following the instructions at: https://github.com/binyisu/PVEL-AD